cjlawson02/calpoly-its-dashboard/README.md

 # Run the app
 npm start
 ```

+If you want to take advantage of the auto on/off display and auto updating, implement the [crontab](https://github.com/Chris2fourlaw/calpoly-its-dashboard/blob/main/scripts/crontab) in the scripts folder.

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.